 Below is a statement by Ken Kimmell, president of UCS.

-“What’s more, in order to impose their vision on the country, the Trump administration has launched an unprecedented attack on state authority under the Clean Air Act.
+“What’s more, to impose their vision on the country, the Trump administration has launched an unprecedented attack on state authority under the Clean Air Act.
 They intend to revoke the right of California, and the 13 other states that adopt California standards, to set a higher bar for their own constituents.
 This makes a mockery of the administration’s rhetoric about states’ authority and demonstrates disregard for well-settled law.

 “Automakers bear a lot of the responsibility for the chaos that they’re about to experience.
-They asked the administration to re-open the standards, and their trade groups lobbied behind the scenes to weaken them, arming the administration with shoddy studies to support their case.
+They asked the administration to re-open the standards, and their trade groups lobbied behind the scenes to weaken them, arming this administration with shoddy studies to support their case.
 If they were hoping for small changes to the standards, they clearly underestimated this administration’s feverish commitment to gutting rules which protect the public.
 If automakers want credit for caring about sustainability and climate change, they need to publicly demand that the administration reverse course.

 “Scientists, consumer advocates, and public interest groups across the country will not accept this proposal.
 It’s yet another swing of the wrecking ball, and we will throw everything we’ve got into the fight to stop it.”